Kenan İmirzalıoğlu: Personal life

 İmirzalıoğlu was close with Tuncel Kurtiz and loved him a lot.
 He was with him on many TV Shows including Ezel.
-However he died just a couple years later the show was over.
-Kenan would spend time with him at his farms, houses, etc. On 14 May 2016, İmirzalıoğlu married actress Sinem Kobal.
+However he died just a couple years after the show had finished.
+Kenan would spend time with him at his farms, houses, etc.

+İmirzalioğlu had a love affair with Zeynep Tokuş, his co-star in the TV series Deli Yürek.
+The actor was in a relationship with his co-star Zeynep Beşerler for 6 years, whom he met in the TV series Alacakaranlık.

+On 14 May 2016, İmirzalıoğlu married actress Sinem Kobal.
 The couple's first child, a daughter named Lalin, was born in October 2020.
 Their second daughter, named Leyla, was born in May 2022.